gileck/book-reader-app/book-parser/parser/README.md

 - A structured summary of validation pass/fail per step is also saved to `validation.json` in the output directory.
 - This ensures CI logs and terminal output stay readable, with full details available in files for inspection.

-Note: Sentence termination deliberately ignores spaced ellipses (". . .") so they are not treated as end-of-sentence markers during splitting or validation.
+Note: Sentence termination deliberately ignores spaced ellipses (". . ."), single capital letter list markers (A., B., C., etc.), and numbered list markers (1., 2., 3., etc.) so they are not treated as end-of-sentence markers during splitting or validation.

 Main step files import validation functions from the same directory: